 Bose 700 vs Bose QC35 II: Call quality

 Bose headphones are known for their great call quality.
-Thanks to Bose's updated mic system, the 700 stands out as the company's best headset for calls.
+Thanks to Bose's updated mic system, the 700 stand out as the company's best headphones for calls.
 Four of the eight mics block out ambient noises while also amplifying your vocals during calls.
 When I used the 700 for a call with my parents, the sound was so loud and clear that they thought I was speaking directly from my phone.
 Even when I was talking in crowded areas, like a corner in midtown Manhattan and a busy tavern, the calls were audible on both ends.

 READ MORE: Browse the best wireless earbuds